 After this break, I continued to follow the trail, this time descending the northern side of the mountain, towards McKenzie Mountain.
 I could see it between the trees, and I admit that I was very tempted to turn back to return to my starting point.
 McKenzie Mountain suddenly seemed very imposing and very high, and I was exhausted just looking at it.

-I took a deep breath of air and try to muster my courage, then began my climb.
+I took a deep breath and tried to muster my courage, then began my climb.
 At first, it wasn’t too difficult.
 The trail was covered in water and mud in spots, but I was able to jump from rock to rock to keep my feet dry.

 This climb seemed endless and a little strenuous, but the trail eventually stopped gaining elevation and I was able to catch my breath a little.
 I hadn’t reached the official summit of McKenzie yet.
 The mountain actually has five peaks and the trail took me down and up those.
 The trail continued to offer some steep sections, but at this point I was no longer surprised and I admit I was just anxious to get it over with.

-I had more rock scrambling to do, more muddy sections to cross, more elevation to gain, but I finally made it to the top!
+I had more rock scrambling to do, more muddy sections to cross, more elevation to gain, but I finally made it to the official summit!
 This one is identified by a simple sign on a tree.
 A few rock ledges nearby, however, offer a pretty view of the surroundings.

 At 1,164 metres above sea level, McKenzie Mountain is the highest summit in the 6er challenge.
 However, it is a few metres too short to be part of the famous 46ers (the 46 highest peaks in the Adirondacks).
 But for me, after all these difficult kilometres, reaching this summit almost felt like a victory.